Harford County

 • Hall’s Cross Roads Elementary School

-• Magnolia Elementary School
+• Magnolia Elementary School/Magnolia Middle School

 • Old Post Road Elementary School